-Contaminants are not pleasant – they refer to mold, mites and insects that may have contaminated the grain whilst it is being stored.
+Contaminants are not pleasant – they refer to mold, mites and insects that may have contaminated the grain while being stored.

 If a manufacturer is using cheap grain filler in their dog food it may be causing an allergic reaction in your Pug.

-Once you have found out what the problem is you need to control your Pug’s diet, you should be looking for dog food that does not contain the problem ingredient – there are a number of Hypoallergenic dog foods on the market and if your Pug is suffering from an intolerance to grain there are a number of grain free options too.
+Once you have found out what the problem is you need to control your Pug’s diet, you should be looking for dog food brands that don’t contain the problem ingredient.
+There are a number of Hypoallergenic dog food brands on the market and if your Pug is suffering from an intolerance to grain there are a number of grain free options too.

 If you are changing your dog’s diet do it slowly and gradually to prevent additional digestive problems.